Keyboard shortcuts

 Format-specific accessibility

 HTML — Output uses semantic HTML5 elements with ARIA attributes where helpful.
-Diagrams are inline SVG with aria-label set from your alt text.
+Figures are wrapped in <figure> elements with alt text and captions.
 The document structure is readable by browser accessibility tools.

 How transcription supports accessibility